YucheChen-UofSC/Personal_Website/_pages/lab.md

 Manlin Gong<br>
 <div style="text-align: justify;">
-  Manlin Gong is a Second-year Ph.D. student in Civil Engineering at University of South Carolina.
+  She is a Second-year Ph.D. student in Civil Engineering at University of South Carolina.
 She holds an M.S. in Transportation Engineering from South China University of Technology.
 She is interested in statistical analysis, machine learning, and transportation network modeling.<br>
 </div>

 Ning Ding(2024 Fall)<br>